klahrich/chiefhustler/content/diary/wildbrain-peanuts.md

 date: 2022-01-30T18:33:28-05:00
 draft: false
 categories: ["stocks", "WILD.TO"]
-summary: "Some details on the Peanuts asset"
+summary: "Some details on the Peanuts and Strawberry Shortcake assets."
 ---

 ![peanuts](/images/peanuts.png)